-To help students prepare for their careers and set their career goals, a rich array of career guidance initiatives is made available to them including workshops, career advisory sessions, e-learning resources, and a newly rebranded Professional Mentorship Scheme, through which students can build stronger ties with industry professionals.
+To help students prepare for their careers and set their career goals, a rich array of market-driven career guidance initiatives is provided, including workshops, career advisory sessions, e-learning resources, and Professional Mentorship Scheme, through which students can build stronger ties with industry professionals.

-Under our thematic campaign "One student, One Internship", every year, to equip students further with real work experience, over 1,000 internship opportunities are provided to students from different disciplines at more than 200 companies including those from Mainland China and overseas regions such as Africa, Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, Spain, Thailand, United Kingdom, USA, Vietnam, etc.
+Under our thematic campaign "One student, One Internship", to equip students further with real work experience, over 1,000 internship opportunities from more than 200 companies are provided to students.
+The internships cover China and overseas regions, such as Africa, Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, Spain, Thailand, United Kingdom, USA, Vietnam, etc.

-To further map our students with suitable career opportunities, over 100 employers are brought onto campus annually by recruitment talks and careers fair.
+To further map our students with suitable career opportunities, over 200 employers are brought onto campus annually through recruitment talks and careers fair.
 A joint-institutional job portal namely the "Joint-Institution Network for Student Success (JINESS)" is also established together with four other local self-financed tertiary institutions to facilitate job hunting of our students and graduates.